EdgeWorks-Games-Archive/SquareCubed/readme.md

 8. Build the engine from Visual Studio.

 ## Code License ##
-This license covers the all the code in the project (.cs, .cshtml, .html, .js, .coffee, .scss, etc...) unless specifically stated otherwise in the file.
+This license covers the all the code in this project (.cs, .cshtml, .html, .js, .coffee, .scss, etc...) unless specifically stated otherwise in the file.
 <div align="center">
     <p>